Jessica Buchanan: Storylines

 It is revealed that Antonio's mother, Carlotta Vega, is Manuel's sister, and soon Antonio is shocked to discover that he is in fact Manuel's eldest son, thought killed as a baby.
 Carlotta relates how she and her husband, Diego, adopted Antonio to protect him from his father's enemies.
 Antonio is furious with Carlotta over the deception, and his obsession with the "Santi case" leads Jessica to return his engagement ring to him.
 Antonio becomes involved with Tico's adopted sister Sonia Toledo as Jessica suddenly marries Tico.
 Antonio forgives Carlotta, and in November discovers that a presumed-dead Cristian is still alive but possessing no memories of his former life.
 It is revealed that Tico is actually "El Tiburon," the mysterious drug lord who has resurrected the Santi criminal empire.
 Responsible for Cristian's disappearance, Tico has programmed Cristian to kill Antonio; the attempt fails as the trauma of trying to kill his own brother brings Cristian's memories flooding back.
 Antonio shoots Tico; at the hospital, an injured Jessica sees someone pull the plug on Tico's life support, but cannot remember whom.
 It is revealed that Cristian had killed Tico; he is sent to prison in 2005, but his sentence is later overturned.

-Following Tico's death, Jessica begins to suffer from blackouts and losses of time.
-It is soon revealed that, like her mother, Jessica suffers from dissociative identity disorder.
+Following Tico's death, Jessica begins to experience blackouts and losses of time.
+It is soon revealed that, like her mother, Jessica has dissociative identity disorder.
 Jessica is once again romantically involved with Antonio in 2005, but her wild alter ego, Tess, parties and meets other men.
 Antonio is engaged in a custody battle with R.J. over Jamie, and the stability of his relationship with Jessica is an important factor.
 Jessica discovers her condition, and soon realizes that she is a danger to not only the case, but Jamie's safety and well-being.
 She quietly checks herself into St. Ann's sanitarium to get treatment to integrate her personalities, but soon Tess emerges and plots to escape.
 Fellow patient Addie Cramer shows Tess some of her treasured belongings, including the report card of her granddaughter, Starr Manning, the daughter of Jessica's uncle Todd and Addie's daughter Blair.
 Tess uses Todd's signature from the card to get herself released, but Todd, already suspicious of Jessica's behavior, figures out that Jessica is under the influence of an alternate personality and drags her to Llanfair to tell Viki.
 Not wanting to be integrated out of existence, Tess incites a huge argument with Todd that causes Viki to have a heart attack.
 She survives, but Tess escapes to New York City.